jinyier/EMSim/README.md

 At a minimum:

 - Python 3.8+ with PIP
-- VCS, Calibre xRC, Primetime PX, HSpice
+- VCS, Calibre xRC, PrimeTime PX, HSpice
 - Linux or Windows

 # Running EMSim